sajjadGG/book-python/pandas/dataframe/aggregations.rst

     "network_type", "Whether the number being called was a mobile, international ('world'), voicemail, landline, or other ('special') number."

-.. note:: Source [PandasAggregations]_
+Source [PandasAggregations]_

 Single Statistic
 ================
 The groupby output will have an index or multi-index on rows corresponding to your chosen grouping variables.
-To avoid setting this index, pass ``as_index=False`` to the groupby operation.:
+To avoid setting this index, pass ``as_index=False`` to the groupby operation:

 .. code-block:: python